celldiversitylab/Propagation_Analysis_Code/README.md

 All MATLAB functions need to be in the same directory.
 For each function, the input and output is defined and explained at the beginning of the code.
 1. Read in your data (or the provided TestDataset.dat)
-2. Run PropagationAnalysis.m; this will, given a provided number of permutations, the estimated probabilities as described in Figure 3 of the manuscript.
+2. Run PropagationAnalysis.m; this will, given a provided number of permutations, the estimated probabilities as described in Figure 3 of the publication (see reference).
 a.
-This function will call the function ODM.m (for its principle see Figure S5 in the manuscript)
+This function will call the function ODM.m (for its principle see Supplementary Figure 5 in the publication (see reference))
 b.
 This function will call the function makeAbsolTransMatrix.m to generate the empirical division type matrix based on the classification in step 2a (above) of the computation
 3. Run Plotting.m; this will plot the data obtained in step 2. (above) of the computation to generate figure parts as in Figure 3.

 Example
-We provide the Source Data as a separate Zip-file with which the results of Figure 3 and 5 of the manuscript can be, due to the randomization with minor variations, reproduced.
+We provide in Supplementary Data 1-8 of the publication (see Reference) the data with which the results of Figure 3, 4a and 5a - e of the publication (see Reference) can be, due to the randomization with minor variations, reproduced.
 The computation of this data set with 10,000 permutations (and 2 permutation rounds takes in total about 5-10 h, with about 1 to 3 seconds for each permutation.

 Reference
-The manuscript/accepted publication of Berge et al. «Asymmetric division events promote variability in cell cycle duration in animal cells and E.coli «
+Berge et al. “Asymmetric division events promote variability in cell cycle duration in animal cells and Escherichia coli” Nature Communications 2019;  https://doi.org/10.1038/s41467-019-09413-5